Model Number: 1000125850

 Many TV manufacturers have figured out how to make budget TVs better than their prices lead on, but not all have mastered the art.
 That’s the case for Walmart’s Onn (stylized "onn.")
 TVs.
-The Onn 50-inch 4K UHD LED Roku Smart TV (1000125850), is the perfect example of this, sporting a cool $218 price tag, but which doesn’t perform up to par with its equally-affordable competitors on our list of the best TVs.
+The Onn 50-inch 4K UHD LED Roku Smart TV (1000125850), is the perfect example of this, sporting a cool $218 price tag that makes it one of the cheapest models on our list of the best TVs under $500, but which doesn’t perform up to par with its equally-affordable competitors on our list of the best TVs.

 If you’re shopping at Walmart and pick up this store-brand set, you’ll get Roku’s user-friendly smart TV platform on a large screen for a ridiculously low price.
 But it will come with certain setbacks — this Onn 50-inch 4K Roku Smart TV review explains what they’ll look like, and if they should matter to you.

 Onn 50-inch 4K Roku Smart TV price and availability

 The Onn 50-inch 4K Roku Smart TV costs $218 and can be purchased exclusively at Walmart as of this writing.
 There are additional size options available, so you can use our ‘What size TV should you buy?’ guide to determine whether one of the Onn models will best suit your space.

 Walmart's Onn line of Roku TVs is nothing if not affordable – it's the least expensive option on our list of the best Roku TVs.
 The smallest, a 32-inch model with a mere 720p resolution, sells for $108, and larger 4K models range from a 43-inch set for $178 up to a 65-inch model for $398.

 - Onn 32-inch Roku Smart TV: $108 @ Walmart

 - Onn 43-inch 4K Roku Smart TV: $178 @ Walmart